This post may contain affiliate links. For more information, read my disclosure policy.

 6. Once chilled, transfer the cookie dough balls to a second cookie sheet lined with parchment or a silicone baking mat.
 Space the cookies two inches apart.

-7. Bake the cookies for 12 to 16 minutes at 350°F, or until they are no longer glossy on top and a light golden around the edges.
+7. Bake the cookies for 12 to 16 minutes in a preheated oven, or until they are no longer glossy on top and a light golden around the edges.
 Cool them on the pan for at least five minutes before removing them.

 Close up shot of oatmeal cranberry cookies on a blue plate with one split in half to show inside of cookie